particle-iot/docs/src/content/en/shared/javascript.md

 Now you will have a `spark` object available that you can use in your application.

-#### Spark login
+### Particle login

-If you are using ParticleJS in the browser and want a dead simple way to log in to a Spark account to get your devices, the following instructions will give you a "Login to Spark" button to open a login modal.
+If you are using ParticleJS in the browser and want a dead simple way to log in to a Particle  account to get your devices, the following instructions will give you a "Login to Spark" button to open a login modal.

 Add an empty div with "spark-login" id where you want the "Login to Spark" button to be rendered.